husamettinarabaci/rustExam/en/questions/section-10/question-99.md

-## 📚 Section: Traits
+## 📘 Section: Structs II
-### 🔹 Category: Blanket Implementations
+### 🔹 Category: Methods and Lifetimes
-#### ❓ Question 99: Blanket implementations
+#### ❓ Question 99: Method with lifetimes

-Write a Rust program that demonstrates blanket implementations.
+Write a Rust method that uses explicit lifetime annotations.

+- Define a struct that holds a reference.
-- Implement a trait for all types that satisfy a trait bound.
+- Implement a method for the struct that returns a reference, using explicit lifetime annotations in the method signature.
-- Show usage in `main`.

-🔧 **Task:** Show how to use blanket implementations in Rust.
+- Demonstrate how to use this method in a simple example.

+🔧 **Task:** Use explicit lifetime annotations in a method implementation and explain why they are needed.